 - Weather.
 Let’s just say snow was a factor.

-- Proximity of major colleges and universities.
+- Proximity to major colleges and universities.
 A great launching pad for the young adults into any city.

-As a result, some of the best places to live that we chose for young adults can be quite expensive — I’m looking at you, Sunnyvale, California and you, Bellevue, Washington — but these places are also often dripping with desirable amenities and high-paying jobs to help compensate for the higher cost of living.
+As a result, some of the best places to live that we chose for young adults can be quite expensive.
+But these places are also often dripping with desirable amenities and high-paying jobs to help compensate for the higher cost of living.